 Made from almond cream cheese and creamy coconut milk, this healthy twist on spinach artichoke dip does not disappoint!
 It's dairy-free and made from real food ingredients too.

 - 1 batch homemade almond cream cheese (link in instructions for recipe)

 - 13.5 oz can quartered artichoke hearts, drained and roughly chopped

 - 1/2 cup full-fat coconut milk

 - Sea salt and black pepper, to taste

 - 5 oz clamshell fresh spinach, roughly chopped

-- Optional: 3 Tbsp fresh raw Parmesan, if tolerated (can also replace with nutritional yeast to add a cheesy flavor)
+- Optional: 3 Tbsp nutritional yeast or fresh raw Parmesan, if tolerated

-- Then, add in the chopped spinach and stir well.
+Then, add in the chopped spinach and stir well.
 Let cook down a couple minutes or until softened and wilted a bit.
-Lastly, turn heat to low and mix in Parmesan, if using (or nutritional yeast, if using).
+Lastly, turn heat to low and mix in nutritional yeast or Parmesan, if using.
 Taste and add more sea salt and black pepper, if desired.